Jason-Whitmore/jpf/readme.md

 multivariate calculus behind it and then implement the math myself.

-Second, I wanted to focus on my Java programming skills and decided that this project would provide an excellent opportunity to use Java's object oriented design features to build a software package that would contain components that were easily testable, extendable, as well as easy to understand.
+Second, I wanted to focus on my Java programming skills and decided that this project would provide an excellent opportunity to use Java's object oriented design features to build a software package that would contain components that were easily testable, extendable, and understandable.
 Since I've had enjoyable experiences with the Tensorflow and Keras machine learning libraries using Python, I wanted to achieve similar results with Java.

 ## Design